Crsarmv7l/DaikonTools-for-Yardstick-One/README.md

 Usage:

 Download the python script, change the location in def main() where your .ys1 files will be located eg: home = os.path.expanduser( '~/Saved_TX/' ).
-Create a (or many) .ys1 file, run the script, type in the name of the .ys1 you want to send from the list.
-Root access is not needed (and is detrimental) provided you don't need root access to access your Yardstick One.
+This same line is also in DaikonRX and may need to be changed for you.
+Create/receive and save .ys1 files, then rn DaikonTX and Send.

 # In Progress:
 - Flipper RAW Format
-- RX that allows saving to my format
+~~- RX that allows saving to my format
   - RX resending
     - RX save after resending
 - Expanding this to include the above